rlabrecque/Steamworks.NET/README.md

 ISteamGameServer
 ```

-* The following are Unity specific and are out of our control, *ALL* Steamworks wrappers for Unity experience these issues.
+* The following are Unity specific issues and are out of our control, *ALL* Steamworks wrappers for Unity experience these issues.
  * When used from within the Unity Editor, Steam will think you are in game constantly.
 This is normal and does not effect usage.
  * The Overlay only works when launched from Steam directly.
 (A small number of Steamworks features (such as the Steam Controller) rely on the overlay being present.
 Prefer using a [Local Content Server](https://partner.steamgames.com/documentation/steampipeLCS) for testing.)